lightbasenl/platforms/packages/doc-tool/README.md

 ### `node ./docs.config.ts suggest [glob]`

 Run the suggestions for glossary linking, see-also sections and more.
-By default only suggests in newly created documentation based on Git.
+By default, only suggests in newly created documentation based on Git.
 When a glob is passed, full file runs are done.
-Note that in most shells the glob should be in single-quotes to prevent shell-expansion.
+Note that in most shells, the glob should be in single-quotes to prevent shell-expansion.

-Locally this will start an interactive shell session to apply suggestions.
+Locally, this will output interactive prompts to apply suggestions.
 On CI this will attempt to create Pull Request comments with the suggestions.

 ## Conventions

-For this doc-tool to work as expected , some conventions _must_ be followed.
+For this doc-tool to work as expected, some conventions **must** be followed.

 ### Create links